 Understanding the Brain

 The Centre for Neuroscience was established in the centenary year of IISc with the vision of having experts from diverse fields working together to tackle the challenges of neuroscience.
-The brain is a fascinatingly complex organ and an inter-disciplinary approach is best-suited to understand the myriad intricacies of brain function.
+The brain is a fascinatingly complex organ, and an inter-disciplinary approach is best suited to understand the myriad intricacies of brain function.
 As a testimony to that, the primary faculty at the centre range from biologists & chemists to engineers & physicists.
 The adjunct faculty comprises researchers from different departments of the institute as well as various clinical centres in Bangalore.

 The centre has advanced imaging techniques for visualizing neural function.
 Multi-photon imaging is used to study neural processes involved in learning and memory formation by Balaji Jayaprakash’s group.
-Single molecular imaging at the nanoscale level is also in the pipeline.
-Deepak Nair’s group will be able to use it to find out how synapses (junctions between two neurons) function.

 Kavita Babu’s laboratory uses the small free-living nematode, Caenorhabditis elegans to understanding the molecular mechanisms underlying synaptic function.
 They are trying to get insight into the signaling role of cell adhesion molecules at the neuromuscular junction and are also interested in understanding the molecular basis of various locomotory behaviors in C. elegans.
 Tools and techniques used in Kavita’s lab include genetics, molecular biology, imaging experiments, behavioral assays optogenetics and CRISPR-Cas9 based gene modifications.